The number one mistake all beginners make is buying a pre-stretched canvas or canvas board from a discount book store and not unwrapping it.

 The number two mistake is leaving the canvas white when they start painting.

-Turner used to pre-colour sheets of watercolour paper with different hues (colours) of browns and greys.
+Turner used pre-coloured sheets of watercolour paper with different hues (colours) of browns, blues and greys.

 What colours do you use for the toned ground?

 It depends on the mood and feel you’re after in your painting.
 You’re trying to imagine what’s underneath the painting and then build opaque layers of colour ontop of this.

 My preferred choice for landscapes, still life’s or portraits nearly always stem from one of the Earth colours.
 See: What are my paints made from?

 Usually either Burnt Umber + white, Raw Umber + white or Yellow Ochre.